-Acknowledgements

-We gratefully express our gratitude to the European Fund for Regional Development (ERDF), the Flemish Government and the Flemish Interdisciplinary institute for Broadband Technology (IBBT), which are kindly funding part of the research at the Expertise Centre for Digital Media.
+Acknowledgements We gratefully express our gratitude to the European Fund for Regional Development (ERDF), the Flemish Government and the Flemish Interdisciplinary institute for Broadband Technology (IBBT), which are kindly funding part of the research at the Expertise Centre for Digital Media.
 Part of the work is also funded by the European research project IST-2001-37116 'CUSTODIEV'.
-Many thanks go also to Xemi Morales for his artistic contribution.
+Many thanks go also to Tom Van Laerhoven and William Van Haevre for the implementation details, and to Xemi Morales for his artistic contribution.